rparanjpe-tesla/EnergyRouting/README.md

 ## Algorithm (in progress)
 We can calculate the shortest route by running Djikstra's in reverse from the end point, while keeping track of the charge state.

 If we reach a point where charge exceeds 100%, we assume do not update the cost/path from that node.
+If we reach a node where the energy and time do not strictly dominate the current (E,T), we add a new node with the second cost.
+The second node would receive the same edges as the node it was copied from.

 Anytime we reach a charger, we calculate the time it would have taken to charge from 5% and add that to the proposed cost of the node.